gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 they say.

 Those waiting years were perched outside my window that night as I sat in my study and stared at the wall.
-A bonescuttle...
-Names of the sea, why a bonescuttle above ground in such season?
+A bonescuttle…  Names of the sea, why a bonescuttle above ground in such season?
 Or at all?
 They were creatures of the underearth, liking open sky and fresh air not at all.
 I drummed my fingers on my desk.
 Something had driven it, or someone had called it.
 But then why a